Using BitFaster Alerts

 Alerts Manager is the application that actually manages all the Alerts you have defined in BitFaster.
 To start the Alerts Manager, from the Tools menu in BitFaster select Alerts Manager.

-The Alerts Manager displays a list of all the Alerts you have defined and are Active.
+The Alerts Manager displays a list of all the Alerts you have defined and are Active (number of Alerts shown will depend on your BitFaster Results account).
 It automatically displays the Next Run Time and triggers the Alert depending on the Schedule you have configured.
 It manages both Email and SMS Alerts.

 Please note that alerts are not triggered if this application is closed.
 We suggest you keep this window open at all times.